The Young Lions (film): Critical reception

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.

 Box office

-The film was a box office success, and took in $4,480,000 in theatrical rentals in the United States and Canada.
+The film was a box office success.
+It opened at number two at the US box office behind The Bridge on the River Kwai with a gross of $420,000 from the cities sampled by Variety.
+It went on to take $4,480,000 in theatrical rentals in the United States and Canada.
 It was the highest-grossing film in Greece for the 1958–59 season with admissions of 148,418.